I meet the eligibility requirements and am a Henry Ford patient. How can I get a vaccine?

-There are current studies on the COVID vaccine in which pregnant women are part of the study pool.
+There are current studies on the COVID-19 vaccine in which pregnant women are part of the study pool.
 We should have that data in the coming year.

-Many experts believe that while no COVID-19 vaccines have been tested on pregnant women, the virus itself may pose greater risks both to the pregnant woman and to the fetus.
+Many experts believe that being infected with the COVID-19 virus itself poses greater risks both to the pregnant woman and to the fetus, including miscarriage or pre-term birth.
 Pregnant women should talk with their doctor to weigh the risk and benefit of the vaccine versus COVID-19 infection.

-Does the vaccine have any effect on fertility?
+Do the vaccines have any effect on fertility?

-If I’m breastfeeding, can I still get the vaccine?
+If I’m breastfeeding, can I still get a vaccine?

 It is also important to remember that live viral vaccines — measles, mumps and rubella vaccine — are routinely given to lactating women.
-But keep in mind that the COVID vaccine does not contain any live virus.
+But keep in mind that the COVID-19 vaccines do not contain any live virus.